ucsb-cs156/w22/_lab/team01.md

 ## Step 4.1  Each team member must submit individually from the main branch on Gradescope

-Now each team member should submit from the team's repo, and the main branch on Gradescope.
+Now each team member should find [assignment team01 on Gradscope]({{page.gradescope}}), submit from the team's repo, and the `main` branch on Gradescope.
 The main branch should now contain all team member's work.

 *Do not simply assume that your team will submit on your behalf*.